0932058/Webshop/README.md

 - Go to the main directory: ReactWebShop
 - Start CMD or powershell in that directory
 - Type the command: dotnet run

+# Main.js not updating
+- It can happen that the main.js (the file where the written code is stored), doesn't update.
+In that case, restart webpack